mikechambers/dcli/README.md

 $ dclim
 ```

 and the manifest file will be downloaded and saved in a system appropriate directory.
-You should peridocially run this command to check whether the manifest has been updated by Bungie.
+You should periodically run this command to check whether the manifest has been updated by Bungie.

 ### Sync your activities